Teenagers And Chores: 5 Reasons Your Teen Needs Chores

 I am embarrassed to admit this, but my teenager is a slob and we pick up after him.
 He walks into the house and deposits all of his personal belongings on the floor.
 Worse yet, when he finishes an apple, he leaves the core on the table.
 He has no household responsibilities.
 What should I do?

 I would recommend that you give your teenager regular chores, and as soon as possible.
+Honestly, every teenager should help with household chores, at least somewhat.
 This type of responsibility will help the cleanliness of your house, but more importantly, it will help your son or daughter prepare for the real world in five important ways.